abinit/abipy_book/abipy_book/ddb.md

 ```

 Now we can perform a similar test for the treatment of the non-analytical term in the $q \rightarrow 0$ limit.
-We compute the phonon band dispersion for dipdip in [0, 1] and the compare the results on the same figure with the commands:
+We compute the phonon band dispersion for {{dipdip_anaddb} in [0, 1] and the compare the
+results on the same figure with the commands:

 ```{code-cell}
 dipdip_plotter = ddb.anacompare_dipdip(nqsmall=0)